 - 1. Opening remarks and formalities, introduction by the Democratic Services Officer - 2.
 Chairman is elected, opens meeting and explains procedure to parties present - 3.
 Summary of the application by the Licensing Officer - 4.
 Applications (including any applications for supporting persons to be allowed to address the Sub-Committee 2 and applications for adjournment) - 5.
-Presentation by Applicant (opportunity to present case, call parties in support and produce documents: maximum 20 minutes) - 6.
+Presentation by Applicant for the Review (opportunity to present case, call parties in support and produce documents: maximum 20 minutes) - 6.
 Questions (by Members) N.B3 - 7.
+Relevant Representations (opportunity to present case, call parties in support and produce documents: maximum 20 minutes per party). - a) Police

+Followed by Questions by Members

-Presentation by Objectors: (opportunity to present case, call parties in support and produce documents: maximum 20 minutes per objector) - a) Police Followed by questions from members - b) Other Responsible Authorities Followed by questions from members - c) Interested Parties Followed by questions from members - 8.
-Clarification of any issues arising by the Licensing Officer - 9.
-Summary by Applicant: maximum 5 minutes - 10.
-Summary by Objectors: - a) Police - b) Other Responsible Authorities - c) Interested Parties - (Maximum 5 minutes per objector) - 11.
-Members withdraw from hearing to consider the matter.
-(They may call in the Solicitor to help draft reasons for decision.
-Any other advice must be repeated in open forum) - 12.
-Members return and the decision, including reasons, is announced.
+- b) Other Responsible Authorities Followed by Questions by Members - c) Interested Parties Followed by Questions by Members - 8.
+Presentation by Premises Licence Holder (or their representative) (opportunity to present case, call parties in support and produce documents: maximum 20 minutes) - 9.
+Questions to Premises Licence Holder (or their representative) (by Members). - 10.
+Clarification of any issues arising by the Licensing Officer, if required, followed by questions by members if necessary. - 11.
+Summary by Applicant for the Review: maximum 5 minutes - 12.
+Summary by Parties making Relevant Representations: maximum 5 minutes per party - 13.
+Summary by Premises Licence Holder (or their representative): maximum 5 minutes - 14.
+All parties withdraw from hearing to allow members to consider the matter.
+(They may call in the Solicitor to help draft reasons for the decision.
+Any other advice must be repeated in open forum.
+If members need to seek clarification from any party, they will return to the meeting). - 15.
+After consideration, Members return and the decision, including any conditions and reasons, is announced.

-2 Regulation 8(2) states that where a party wishes any other person (other than the person he intends to represent him at the hearing) to appear at the hearing, permission must be requested from the authority in the counter notice, for such a person to appear.
+$^{^{2}}$ Regulation 8(2) states that where a party wishes any other person (other than the person he intends to represent him at the hearing) to appear at the hearing, permission must be requested from the authority in the counter notice, for such a person to appear.
 Details of the name of the person and a brief description of the point or points on which that person may be able to assist the authority in relation to the application, representations or notice of the party making the request, will be required.